 “I have been fortunate enough to holiday in some fantastic places over the years.
 One balmy evening, just last year in Venice, we happened to meet a restaurateur who gave us his business card and challenged us to find his restaurant the next day that was located somewhere deep in the heart of Venice.

 Another great experience I would recommend to any foodie is the Jemaa el Fina in Marrakech.
 There are many wonderful delicacies to choose from the dozens of food stalls with their amazing colourful displays.
-Again it’s the ambience – the almost overwhelming aromas, the bellowing smoke from the BBQ’s, the noise from the street entertainers and the sheer volume of people, whilst maybe not for the faint hearted, I would recommend it to anyone.”
+Again it’s the ambience – the almost overwhelming aromas, the billowing smoke from the BBQ’s, the noise from the street entertainers and the sheer volume of people, whilst maybe not for the faint-hearted, I would recommend it to anyone.”